northcoders/nc-sample-server-wit/README.md

 You can try to do this manually using the console.
 Use the EC2 wizard to set up an instance as in the demonstration.

 However, it is _much_ better to deploy the API via Terraform.
-You will need to [install it](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) first.
+You will need to [install Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli) first.

+**This is a tough exercise but it can teach you a lot about AWS and Infrastructure as Code.**

 Then, working in the `terraform` directory, you will need to use the `terraform init` command to get started.

 Edit the provided `.tf` files to create the desired resources.
-Some hints are given.
+We have already created the provider in `main.tf`.
+Some hints are given in the files.
 There are lots of challenges here!
 You will need to use the Terraform and AWS documentation together to figure out what needs to be done.

 Some useful resources: